adarisi4/Crypto_project/README.md

-# ₿ crypto-data-models
+# crypto-data-models

-This **dbt project models cryptocurrency data** for real-time analytics, supporting dashboards that track price volatility, sentiment, dominance, scarcity, and other metrics across major tokens.
+This **dbt project models cryptocurrency data for July 3rd 2025** for real-time analytics, supporting dashboards that track price volatility, sentiment, dominance, scarcity, and other metrics across major tokens.

 ---